opendocsg/slw-judgments-backfill/2012_SGHC_233/report.md

  [emphasis added]

 38     In determining the natural and ordinary meaning of the Indonesian Republications, regard must be had to the republications as a whole (See _Chan Cheng Wah Bernard_ at [18(e)] (at [18] above).
-Unlike the Indonesian Publications, most of the Indonesian Republications contained the plaintiff’s denial of and response to the defendant’s claim which may be regarded as “the antidote” to “the bane” (see _Lim Eng Hock Peter v Lin Jian Wei and another_ [2009] 2 SLR(R) 1004 at [92]).
+Unlike the Indonesian Publications, most of the Indonesian Republications contained the plaintiff’s denial of and response to the defendant’s claim which may be regarded as “the antidote” to “the bane” (see _Lim Eng Hock Peter v Lin Jian Wei and another_ <span class="citation">[2009] 2 SLR(R) 1004</span> at [92]).
 In this regard, I refer to the three levels of meaning set out in _Chase v News Group Newspapers Ltd_ [2003] EMLR 218 (“ _Chase_ ”), where the Court held that:

  The sting of a libel may be capable of meaning that a claimant has in fact committed some serious act, such as murder.
 Alternatively, it may be suggested that the words mean that there are reasonable grounds to suspect that he/she has committed such an act.
 A third possibility is that they may mean that there are grounds for investigating whether he/she has been responsible for such an act.